vlassner/vlassner/README.md

 🎓 I'm a Computer Science student at **MSU Denver**, with a focus on **Data Science**, **Machine Learning**, and **Cloud Computing**.

-I love turning data into stories, building practical web apps, and exploring scalable solutions in the cloud.

 ---

 ## 🧠 Interests